The Top 76 Small Shower Ideas – Interior Home and Design

 Not one for bright colors?
 White tiles in irregular shapes and textures can also add visual interest, and they don’t introduce any new colors, leaving your neutral color scheme exactly as you pictured it.

 Of course, a statement doesn’t necessarily have to be bold.
 You can still create a stunning focal point even if you’re not a fan of loud patterns or out-there textures.
-Even soft colors can revitalize a room, as long as the rest of the bathroom design is low key.
+Even soft colors can revitalize a room, as long as the rest of the bathroom design is low-key.
 Muted tones like sage green or blush pink can make your shower pop without overwhelming the space.

-13. Small Shower Subway Tiles Ideas
+13. Subway Tiles for Perfection

 Solid, timeless, and effortlessly chic; you can’t go wrong with subway tiles.
 Whether you lay them out in a classic running bond or change things up with a herringbone layout, you’re sure to end up with a bathroom design that’s both old-school and enviably on-trend.

 Even though they’ve been around for nearly a century, subway tiles are far from going stale.
-If classic white is a little too on-the-nose for you, try adding a pop of color to liven things up.
+If classic white is a little too on the nose for you, try adding a pop of color to liven things up.
 You could even incorporate multiple colors to breathe life into the space and make it truly your own.

 It probably goes without saying, but a tiny house means an even tinier shower.
 If you live in a tiny home, small spaces are no stranger to you.
 The good news is all you need is enough space to stand up, turn around, and stash a few shower essentials.